-7 ways to survive without an AC in your apartment
+How to stay cool with no AC in your apartment - amNewYork

 Window blinds can do wonders.

 Closing the blinds during the day will keep the sun from heating up your apartment.
-Even fluorescent lights can raise the temperature, so consider turning those off too.
-Keep the air circulating during the evenings by opening your windows.
+Even fluorescent lights can raise the temperature, so consider turning those off, too.
+Keep the air circulating during the evenings when the temps dip by opening your windows.

 Consider your fabrics.

-Dark colors should be avoided not only in your clothing, but in your bed spreads, too.
+Dark colors should be avoided not only in your clothing, but in your bedspreads, too.
 Stick to sheets in white, cream or pastel colors.
-Fabrics like cotton and linen, and pillows made with buckwheat will also work to beat the heat.
-If it get's really bad, you can always try sleeping on the floor where it's cooler — a bamboo floor mat is good a buffer for ground-sleepers.
+Fabrics like cotton and linen, and pillows made with buckwheat, will also work to beat the heat.

+If it gets really bad, try sleeping on the floor where it’s cooler — a bamboo floor mat is good a buffer for ground-sleepers.

 Turn the fan around.